UBC-DSCI/dsci-310-student/docs/tutorials/tutorial-4.md

 `{renv}` documentation: https://rstudio.github.io/renv/index.html

+## Part 0: Install `renv`

+Steps:

+- Open R console from the command line or RStudio
+- Run the R command `install.packages("renv")` to install `{renv}`

 ## Part 1: Motivation

 Please, do the following:

 1. Clone the hard cowsay repository and try to run the script `hello_world.R`: https://github.com/DSCI-310/hard-cowsay
+   - To run an R script, locate to the repository and run `Rscript hello_world.R` from the command line
+   - The script is using a package that is (posssibly) not installed on your local environment.
+What can you do?
 2. Clone the easy cowsay repository and try following the instructions: https://github.com/DSCI-310/easy-cowsay

 Notes: